summerdinh/finalProject/README.md

-# finalProject
-## Ha Dinh's Final Project - Who's That Pokemon?
+# Ha Dinh's Final Project - Who's That Pokemon?

 Are you a Pokémon Master?
 Put your knowledge to the test and see if you can top your friends' scores.